 Game of Thrones

 Of all the TV shows currently available, Game of Thrones presents some of the biggest challenges for visual representation.
 All the characters are dotted around Westeros and Essos and thus the locations are markedly different in style, colour and tone.
+Then there is the extremely dark episode from the last series, The Long Night.
 You need an accurate television to make them look equally brilliant.
 By expanding the experience beyond the screen with Ambilight, it helps drawer you into the story further.
 Just beware the White Walkers.
 You'll feel frosty.

 Life of Pi